VijthanKurrshanth/Stealth-SDC-Sem6/README.md

 ## New features

-This repo is initialized from develop branch.
+This repo is initialized from develop old branch.
 2024/03/09.
 1. Gameplay Environment has beed added.
 2. Kitten and general Wandering AI(any animals). (pursuiting has bugs not added )
 3. Collectables Sprites has been added to the enviroment